FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/nand_testing.md

 Note that this requirement is likely to render a running system unusable, as the backing for the OS may be going away.
 Netboot may be the only viable option.

 Note that all other devices created by nandpart must also be removed.
-Use `dm dump` to inspect the device tree.
+Use `driver dump` to inspect the device tree.

 ## Protocol testing